How To Save Your Marriage (A Complete Guide For 2021)

 Adding in a hint of humour can decrease tension and make you and your spouse feel closer.
 To avoid escalating the argument, be cautious of when and when not to make light of an issue.

-6.)
-Let go of the desire to always be right.
+#6 – Let go of the desire to always be right.

 It’s human nature to want to be right, but when you and your spouse are fighting, there’s usually no “winner” at all.
 When feelings are getting hurt and ugly words are being thrown around, you both lose.
-The only way you can truly win is if you both come to a mutual agreement in a civilized manner.
+The only way you can truly win an argument with your spouse is if you both come to a mutual agreement in a civilized manner.

 “You know what, you could be right, actually.”